UK Council for Psychotherapy

 It's not easy to predict anything, especially not the future.
 Unknown

 Wanting All The Answers As if there is only one right answer (see also Concrete Thinking, Rigid Thinking, Thinking In Absolutes & Over-Generalising - All Or Nothing Thinking, Either/Or Thinking, Duality, we may hold on rigidly to needing to know everything, yet can't know everything and relaxing into this can let us off the hook.
 Often the more we seek answers to life's questions, the further away we get from us & the answers.
 Asking "Why?" and being curious can be valuable, so we gain valuable knowledge, understand things and are able to reflect, yet may also drain our energy and resilience, discourage us from being in the moment, making decisions, being OK without having everything figured out, that when we are ready, answers will be found.
 Sometimes putting aside what we know, being open to the vastness of consciousness, accepting what we are yet to know is greater than what we do can open up the door to our creativity, give us different perspectives, where allowing ourselves ignorance, to not know things, can facilitate our objectiveness, as we suspend our knowledge.
+We may also need to allow for the "critical thinker" in us not to know certain things - staying with this, to allow for creative thinking to emerge.

 No one knows everything.
 Bangambiki Habyarimana